gregory-eglen/100-days-of-code/r1-log.md

 ### R1D2 [01/13/2020]
 Worked on a Trello clone through my boot camp website.
 Even though I completed the camp, I would like to 100% all the modules on it.
 Built the front end using JavaScript, then started the rails app version of it which will use the jQuery library to build it out.

+## R1D3 [01/14/2020]
+Continued working on the Trello clone.
+Added Ajax requests to the log in and sign up buttons.
+Watched a good lecture about the event loop by Phillip Roberts.